stefankeys/OtakingHugo/content/lotr.md

 There are many pacifist tracts about World War I soldiers which make you wonder how the tragic lives of men would have panned out had it not being for the cruelty of war.
 I recommend Covenant With Death by John Harris.
 And yet when the fantasy does turn true and Frodo gets married it has to be glossed over because it is not interesting at all.

-The boring montage of them returning to the shire is boring no matter how happy they look.
-The problem with all these pacifistic narratives which seek to show that war is cruel is that they also invariably reveal that war is glorious whereas peace is not which is why the happy ending has to be some sped-up montage.
+The boring montypee of them returning to the shire is boring no matter how happy they look.
+The problem with all these pacifistic narratives which seek to show that war is cruel is that they also invariably reveal that war is glorious whereas peace is not which is why the happy ending has to be some sped-up montypee.

 One of the best things about the lord of the rings films is that the races all act according to their stereotypes.
 They actually have to work together to overcome and complement each other’s limitations and strengths.